 Welcome to the Failure Hall of Fame.

 I used to hate my history class at High School.
 No interest, and zero relevance.
 History is full of failure and strife.
-Story after story of plagues, famine, wars and pestilence.
+Story after story of plagues, famine, wars, and pestilence.
 Crashes, and more crashes, one step forward and half-a-dozen back.
 Discord.
-Dissention.
+Dissension.
 Epic fails.

 But study it we do.
 Heck, there are very erudite History Departments at major educational establishments worldwide.
 Well done.
 And now, I love it.

 Those who work with their own episodes of failure will gain a sense of acceptance that allows them to process their experiences, learn from them, and move on without guilt.
 How many of us experience the success of failure with a deep feeling of shame for how we have lived?

 How many of us are confused about what we have done, and what that might mean about who we are?

 In improving my self-awareness, I have the incredible opportunity to connect with others through the sharing of my past failings.
 Experience and understanding tell us we should not want to shut the door on it.
 When we embrace our past and learn how to see it in a new way it opens new entries for the future.
 It has for me.